gt-cec/tmm-hri/README.md

 #### Requirements

-- (If generating your own simulation) VirtualHome, place in your project workspace, following the instructions on their GitHub
+- (If generating your own simulation) VirtualHome, down the executable and place in your workspace.
 - PyTorch
 - MMPose (and by extension, MMEngine and MMCV)
 - OWLv2